cs50nestm/cs50labs/datatypes/README.md

 When an `int` is declared, the computer allocates 4 bytes, or 32 bits worth of space for that variable.
 This means that there are 2<sup>32</sup> (more than 4 billion) possible integers that can be represented as an `int`.
 Since this includes both positive numbers, negative numbers and zero, the values that an `int` can hold range from -2<sup>31</sup> to (2<sup>31</sup> - 1).

+If a program tries to store a number larger than 2,147,483,647, or 2<sup>31</sup> - 1, in an `int`, an error would be generated at run time, since the value would "overflow" the capacity of this data type.
+This error is called an "integer overflow" error.

 The CS50 user input function for an `int` would be `get_int`.
 To declare a new int and ask for input we could write

 ```c